awpala/react-i-ii-review/props.md

 Discuss these questions as a group

 8. In the Queue component above, why are we holding state in the Queue component instead of Mentor or Student?

+    * Because both children need access to the same state information from the parent, `Queue`.